 If file records are physically ordered on a nonkey field-which does not have a distinct value for each record-that field is called the clustering field and the data file is called a clustered file.
 We can create a different type of index, called a clustering index, to speed up retrieval of all the records that have the same value for the clustering field.
 This differs from a primary index, which requires that the ordering field of the data file have a distinct value for each record.
 A clustering index is also an ordered file with two fields; the first field is of the same type as the clustering field of the data file, and the second field is a disk block pointer.
 There is one entry in the clustering index for each distinct value of the clustering field, and it contains the value and a pointer to the first block in the data file that has a record with that value for its clustering field.
 Figure 6.16 shows an example.
 Notice that record insertion and deletion still cause problems because the data records are physically ordered.
-To alleviate the problem of insertion, it is common to reserve a whole block (or a cluster of contiguous e are placed in the ightforward.
-Figure ense index because onkey by definition in the file.
-There is d 6.12.
-An index is used for extendible e desired record.
-A ld itself, whereas a applying the hash
+To alleviate the problem of insertion, it is common to reserve a whole block (or a cluster of contiguous blocks) for each value of the clustering field; all records with that value are placed in the block (or block cluster).
+This makes insertion and deletion relatively straightforward.
+Figure 6.18 shows this scheme.
+A clustering index is another example of a nondense index because it has an entry for every distinct value of the indexing field, which is a nonkey by definition and hence has duplicate values rather than a unique value for every record in the file.
+There is some similarity between Figures 6.15, 6.16, and 6.17 and Figures 6.11 and 6.12.
+An index is somewhat similar to dynamic hashing and to the directory structures used for extendible hashing.
+Both are searched to find a pointer to the data block containing the desired record.
+A main difference is that an index search uses the values of the search field itself, whereas a hash directory search uses the binary hash value that is calculated by applying the hash function to the search field.